VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/timeseries.m.md

 ```
 Returns 1 if the objects share an object class, session, and probe string.

-Help for ndi.probe.timeseries/eq is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries/eq is inherited from superclass ndi.probe
 ```

 ---